thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-12-prompt-engineering.md

 - **What it does**: Guides the model to complete tasks without (zero-shot) or with minimal examples (few-shot).
 - **How it works**: Instruct the model using natural language (zero-shot), or provide a few input-output examples (few-shot) followed by a new query.
 - **Example**:
-  - Zero-shot: *"Classify the sentiment of this review: 'I loved the service!'"
+  - Zero-shot: "Classify the sentiment of this review: 'I loved the service!'"
-  - Few-shot: *"Example: 'It was bad.' → Negative
-Example: 'Best meal ever.' → Positive
-Input: 'I loved the service!' →"
+  - Few-shot: "Example: 'It was bad.' → Negative, Example: 'Best meal ever.' → Positive, Input: 'I loved the service!' →"
 - **When to use**: When you lack training data or need quick evaluation without modifying the model.

 ### 🔹 Chain-of-Thought (CoT)